PTWalker01/Excel-Portfolio/README.md

-Click "Bike Sales Dataset.xlsx" to down the Excel file
+Click "Bike Sales Dataset.xlsx" to down the Excel file used in this example.
+Sample images can be found